- Midterm Feedback Evaluations

 Suzanne Le-May Sheffield, from Dalhousie University, suggests that you should explain why you are giving this evaluation to your students and emphasize that it is an anonymous, voluntary process.
 Be sure to provide ample time to complete the survey.

 Given the need to deliver our classes online, you will need to conduct your feedback session online.
-Use the Survey tool on Brightspace.
+Use the Survey tool in Brightspace or Carleton’s Qualtrics license.
 You can learn how to set up this tool using the information on our Brightspace support webpage; if you encounter any difficulties, you can get help by submitting a request to the TLS Support Portal or connect with D2L directly.
-You can use another tool, such as Too Fast or SurveyMonkey, but note that only Brightspace is institutionally supported.
+Third party survey tools, such as Too Fast or SurveyMonkey, are not suggested as they do not provide safeguards for student data and student identities.
+Brightspace and Qualtrics are both institutionally supported.

 When setting up your Midterm Feedback, consider adopting these best practices: